 Ingredients

-- 16 oz assorted meats pepperoni or sausage
+- 16 ounce assorted meats pepperoni or sausage

-- 16 oz Cheese Manchego, Cubed Cheddar, Blue Cheese, Fresh Mozzarella & Tipsy Goat
+- 16 ounce Cheese Manchego, Cubed Cheddar, Blue Cheese, Fresh Mozzarella & Tipsy Goat

 - 1 Tomato sliced and drizzled with olive oil and sprinkled with crushed red pepper and coarse sea salt